CRUD Operations

 bool status = FWDataAccess.NonQuery(connStr, sSQL, out sError, oParms);

-Note: The above code uses? parameterized SQL query to avoid SQL injection issues.
+Note: The above code uses a parameterized SQL query to avoid SQL injection issues.

-You can also use the following method to insert also:
+You can also employ the following method to insert:

 Hashtable oParms = new();